Private Three Day Tour of Normandy

 Interested in a private tour?

-The third day of our 3 Day Normandy Tour can include a tour of Mont Saint Michel Abbey, which is one of the most dramatic and unforgettable spots in the world, a combination of improbable nature matched by an astonishing history of Christian Evangelism, Vikings, and the endless struggle between the monarchs of Britain and France, and the barons of Normandy and Brittany, in the second millennium.
-Our 3 Day Normandy Tour proceeds first to Mont Saint Michel and takes you on a commented tour inside the Abbey and Island, including their natural, human and spiritual histories, as well as its architecture.
+Your second day of your 3 Day Normandy Tour can be devoted to seeing Mont Saint Michel Abbey, which is one of the most dramatic and unforgettable spots in the world, a combination of improbable nature matched by an astonishing history of Christian Evangelism, Vikings, and the endless struggle between the monarchs of Britain and France, and the barons of Normandy and Brittany, in the second millennium.
+To visit it we begin the second day with an early morning drive to the mainland parking lot of MSM, from where we will take the shuttle to the island where we will meet an indispensable local guide who will show you the village of Mont Saint Michel and take you on a commented visit of the abbey.
+Your guide will relate the rich natural, human and spiritual histories of MSM, as well as the abbey’s architecture, and how the abbey functioned.

-The second half of the third day of our 3 Day Normandy Tour can devoted to Bayeux, sometimes fancifully called the Venice of the North, thanks to its network of canals.
+The second half of the second day of your 3 Day Normandy Tour can devoted to Bayeux, sometimes fancifully called the Venice of the North, thanks to its network of canals.
 Home of the eponymous tapestry, which details the Norman conquest of England (a D Day in reverse that took place in 1066), you will also be delighted by Bayeux’s lovely Old Town and its impressive Notre Dame Cathedral, parts of which date from the 11th century.
 The first city to be liberated in the Battle of Normandy, Bayeux will seduce you with its charm.

 An alternative to the tour of